Escape vs Bright Security: Full DAST Comparison 2026

 Pros

-✅ Proprietary business logic security testing algorithm for APIs, SPAs and microservices that's able to detect BOLA, IDOR, and Access Control issues
+✅ Proprietary business logic security testing algorithm for APIs, SPAs and microservices that detects BOLA, IDOR, and Access Control issues by authenticating as multiple real users and attempting cross-user and cross-role access

 ✅ Developer-ready remediation code snippets that are tailored to each development framework